BSC-CNS-EAPM/Neoantigens-NOAH/README.md

 processing an unknown peptide

-first you have to prepare the deNOVO functionality with:
+first you have to prepare the *deNOVO* functionality with:

     my_model._prepare_for_denovo(hla)

 Here hla is also an string matching only one identifier. this function returns nothing and should be called only once for each new hla.
 Afterwards, you can score any number of peptides with that hla without calling _prepare_for_denovo again.

+> [!WARNING]
-####WARNING: Do not call _prepare_for_denovo if the hla is part of the hla used to create the model or it will crash!
+> Do not call _prepare_for_denovo if the hla is part of the hla used to create the model or it will crash!

 You can find which HLAs have a model assigned with: my_model.hla_list  which is a list of hla identifiers You can find which unknown HLAS have been already prepared with: my_model.unknown_hla_map.keys() which is also a list of hla identifiers